-Buds Public School has been rated Acceptable for the seventh year in a row in the 2018-19 KHDA inspection process.
-An abbreviated inspection report can be found under the Inspection report tab.
-An update to this review will be completed once the full report has been published.
+Buds Public School has been rated Acceptable for the eighth year in a row in the 2019-20 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update to this review will be completed in due course.

 The story so far...

 Established in 1986, and over 30 years old, Buds Public School currently has approximately 822 students on its roll, and employs 60 teachers, almost all of whom have teaching qualifications.
 The teachers are supported by six teaching assistants, mostly in the Kindergarten and Grade 1.
 The number of teaching assistants has not increased even though the staff and student size has.
 Classroom sizes average 30 students in a class - average for an Indian curriculum school, but above the 25 prescribed by the KHDA as ideal.

 Students follow the Indian CBSE curriculum and take the CBSE examinations at the end of Grade 10 and Grade 12.

 What the inspectors say